 The ancient DNA analysis was particularly revealing.
 It showed that she was born in Caithness but her family had migrated from the continent, possibly from the Netherlands, and probably relatively recently, as Ava had few or no ancestors from the British Neolithic population.
 She was lactose intolerant, a condition also found in some other Beaker burials.
 She had dark hair, brown eyes and a darker skin tone than most modern British people.
 She ate a high protein, meat diet, again similar to others at the time, despite relative close proximity to the sea.

 She had been buried soon after dying, and considerable effort had been expended on her burial place, with a pit hewn out of flagstone rock.
 This is in contrast to nearby Beaker burials where the easier option of digging pits through sand and gravel occurred.
 Vegetation was burned beforehand, perhaps to purify the area.
 Pollen analysis suggests that ferns, brackens and rushes may have been laid on the body.
 Her body was flexed, and like many female burials in the northeast, she was lying on her right side.
-Burial goods, presumably for the afterlife, included a flint scraper and two flakes placed near her head, together with a beaker and a joint of meat, a practice again found in other beaker burials elsewhere in Scotland.
+Burial goods, presumably for the afterlife, included a flint scraper and two flakes placed near her head, together with a beaker and a joint of meat, a practice again found in other Beaker burials elsewhere in Scotland.

 The environmental analysis suggested that animals probably grazed nearby.
 The area had heathland with wet areas, and woodland of birch, hazel, alder and pine.

 The use of social media publicised the results, reaching tens of thousands of people.
 A website provides 3-D modelling of the cist (based on original photographs) and all the objects.
 Podcast interviews have been listened to by over 100,000 people.
-Comic-book style banners have been prepared for promoting to youth events, and are being made into a comic book for children.
+Comic book style banners have been prepared for promoting to youth events, and are being made into a comic book for children.

-This research project is a good example of what can be gleaned by focussing on older excavation material, and applying a range of scientific analysis.
+This research project is a good example of what can be gleaned by focusing on older excavation material, and applying a range of scientific analysis.
 The potential of ancient DNA analysis in particular for helping create a picture of an individual in ways previously not available is very exciting.
 The Ava project also showed the reach and excitement generated by a well thought out social media campaign, that brings alive old finds without dumbing down the material.

 Shiels, Jenny and Campbell, Stuart 2011.
 ‘Sacred and banal: the discovery of everyday medieval material culture,’ in E.T.
 Cowan and L. Henderson (eds), A History of Everyday Life in Medieval Scotland 1000-1600, pp. 71–2.